bnjs/bnjs.github.io/notes/sam-altman-ideas-products-teams-and-execution-highlights.md

 ## WHEN RELATIONSHIPS SOUR

-### What happens when your relationship with your cofounder falls apart?
+### What happens when your relationship with your co-founder falls apart?
 Every co-founder, including yourself of course, has to have vesting.
 Basically what you're doing with co-founder vesting is you're pre-negotiating what happens if one of you leaves.
 The normal stance on this in Silicon Valley is that it takes four years, let's say you split the equity fifty-fifty, is that it takes four years to earn all of that.
 And the clock doesn't start until one year in.
 So if you leave after one year, you keep twenty-five percent of your share of equity, and if you leave after two years, fifty, and on and on like that.

 ### If you don't do that and one founder leaves early on with half the company, you have this deadweight on your equity table, and it's very hard to get investors to fund you or to do anything else.